The Best Thing About Living In Vancouver Is The Hiking

 My Year in Coffee

 Considering my interest in food (preoccupation, some might say), there will always arise the question of what I don’t like.
 And for a long time my answer would elicit surprise.
 COFFEE.
 I couldn’t stand it.
 It was the only thing I detested, the last hurdle of flavour that I’d yet to conquer; I’d sooner stuff my gullet with offal than take even a sip of a coffee.
-Not that I didn’t try it – I did, many times, hoping I’d find some hidden magic.
-I couldn’t.
-The taste was revolting.
-Of course, many people told me I would grow into it.
+Not that I didn’t try it – I did, many times, hoping I’d eventually tap into some hidden magic.
+I didn’t.
+The taste remained revolting.
+Naturally, many people told me I would grow into it.

 “Try a macchiato!” they said,